Talbot 14-45: Engine

 Cooling water passes through a honeycomb radiator and the airflow is assisted by a fan embodied in the engine's flywheel.
 Circulation is by thermo-siphon there is no water-pump.

 Clutch and gearbox are bolted firmly to the engine block, gears are changed by a lever beside the driver's right hand operating in a gate.
 The clutch is not fully enclosed.
-Drive is carried to the rear axle by an enclosed propellor shaft.
+Drive is carried to the rear axle by an enclosed propeller shaft.
 Spherical and universal joints are automatically oiled, there is a central bearing in the torque tube.
 Final drive is by spiral bevel and the axle is of the half-floating design.